openshift/installer/docs/dev/libvirt/README.md

 sudo systemctl start libvirtd-tcp.socket
 ```

-To make this change persistent accross reboots you can optionally enable it:
+To make this change persistent across reboots you can optionally enable it:

 ```sh
 sudo systemctl enable libvirtd-tcp.socket